deathcrafter/Raintoaster/README.md

 ```

 ### Parameter:
-- This the argument that will be passed down to the program.
+- This the argument that will be passed down to the program if the body of the toast is clicked.
 Default is `[!Log \"Toasted from Raintoast!\"]`
 - Make sure you provide a parameter if your `programpath` is different than Rainmeter.
+- InputBox or SelectionBox not supported.
 - Syntax: `--parameter "<parameters>"`
 - Example:
 ```cmd